xiongjhang/awesome-guidance/README.md

 ## 🤗 Befroe

 This repository is a **personal learning collection**.
 Resources mentioned here are for reference only.
-For any questions or concerns, please email me.
+For any questions, please email me or report an issue.

 _I do not own the rights to listed books/resources._